The Whisky Warehouse No. 8 – Allt á Bhainne, Benrinnes, Craigellachie, Dundalk Dew

 • Nose – First whiff was smoked bacon, apples, sweet beef jerky then back to apples and pears

-• Palate – An explosion – very sweet, peat, “feel meal deal!”, meaty with a great mouthfeel
+• Palate – An explosion – very sweet, peat, “full meal deal!”, meaty with a great mouthfeel

 • Finish – Smoke and spice and everything nice with a long finish